NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Now you should see your phone sets listed under "Unmanaged Extensions".

-Click on the checkboxes next to you phonesets and then click "Add Selected Phones".
+Click on the checkboxes next to you phone sets and then click "Add Selected Phones".

 Otherwise...